-In 2014, there were 254 new cases of vaginal cancer in the UK, accounting for less than 1% of all new cases of cancer in females.[1-4] The
+In females and males combined, vaginal cancer is not among the 20 most common cancers in the UK, accounting for less than 1% of all new cancer cases (2017).[1-4]

 About this data